Projects

 [poster] [paper]

-One application of this and related work is Diretra, a tool for computer-aided translation which I am developing in collaboration with Alëna Aksënova.
-Diretra is designed for and tested on Turkic languages; its primary goal is to provide a word-for-word translation of a given text, reflecting the morphological phenomena of the source language as precisely as possible.
+One application of this and related work is Diretra, a tool for computer-aided translation which I worked on in collaboration with Alëna Aksënova.
+Diretra was designed for and tested on Turkic languages; its primary goal was to provide a word-for-word translation of a given text, reflecting the morphological phenomena of the source language as precisely as possible.

 (with Alëna Aksënova)